 - Communicate professionally and productively with WRI colleagues, partner organizations, public officials, media, and the public.

-- Meet the National Wildland Coordinating Group qualifications and standards for Single Resource Boss: Engine Boss, Crew Boss, and/or Firing Boss.
+- REQUIRED: Meet the National Wildland Coordinating Group qualifications and standards for Firefighter Type 2.

 - Bachelor’s degree or greater in natural sciences, natural resource management, or a related field preferred.